-Whether we are attending a christening, wedding, funeral, or Sunday service in church we will more often than not still be able to hear the majestic tones of their pipe organ.
+Whether we are attending a christening, wedding, funeral, or Sunday School (where you may have the opportunity to enlist in a youth ministry program), we will more often than not still be able to hear the majestic tones of their pipe organ.
 Alternatively, we might happen to visit an old cinema or theatre building and see that they still have their original pipe organ installed.
 In cinemas, they were used to provide the soundtrack to silent movies back in the day.
 We might also have the opportunity to attend a concert of theatre organ music, where the tunes will extend beyond the hymn, often be played without the aid of sheet music, and incorporate sound effects that would never be a part of a church organist’s repertoire, even if their instrument was capable of them.

 So, let us think about just what it is that makes the theatre organ different from the church organ.